 Support Layouts (Barrel & Pod Styles)

 For barrel saunas, supports (bearers) run perpendicular to the curved shell.
 A 2 m sauna may require three supports, increasing with length.
-For layout inspiration and siting, see our outdoor sauna review & buying guide.

 2) Structure & Assembly Steps